 Internal Disputes Resolution Procedure

 In the first instance please write to Taryn Mutter, Pensions Service Delivery Manager, LPP Hertfordshire Pension Team, Hertfordshire County Council, Post Point CHO 033, County Hall, Pegs Lane, Hertford, SG13 8DQ.
 Taryn will arrange for further information to be sent to you.
-Any complaint should be made within six months.
+Any complaint should be made within 28 days.

 For further information, please see the Internal Dispute Resolution Procedure (IDRP).